 2.6.4.
 Messages format

-When utilizing the Bahia Palace virtual assistant example, you may observe that chat messages are sent to remote users in HTML format, each accompanied by buttons at their conclusion.
-This enables effortless interaction with the chat flow logic by simply clicking on a button, which can be utilized as an opportunity to elevate your own implementation by adopting this strategy on a higher level.
+In the Bahia Palace virtual assistant example, chat messages are sent to remote users in HTML format, each ending with buttons.
+This makes it easy to interact with the chat flow by simply clicking a button, offering a great opportunity to enhance your own implementation by applying this approach on a larger scale.

 3. Sample projects